mapninja/CV/README.md

 ####"Charting Vanishing Voices" Workshop - World Oral Literature Project at Cambridge, UK.
 June 2012
-  Invited to accompany Yale faculty member Dr Mark Turin to Cambridge, UK, for a two-day collaborative workshop in June 2012 bringing together scholars, digital archivists and international organizations to share experiences of mapping ethno-linguistic diversity using interactive digital technologies.
+  Invited to accompany Yale faculty member Dr Mark Turin to Cambridge, UK, for a two-day collaborative workshop in June 2012 bringing together scholars, digital archivists and international organizations to share experiences of mapping ethnolinguistic diversity using interactive digital technologies.
-  My presentation focused on the difficulty of expressing uncertainties in mapping textual localities associated with ethno-linguistic collections.
+  My presentation focused on the difficulty of expressing uncertainties in mapping textual localities associated with ethnolinguistic collections.
 Having provided an overview of the process of "Geocoding," as well as standards for determining locations and spatial uncertainties when applying spatial referencing to text-based descriptions associated with collections, I highlighted recent more innovative work in fields concerned with biodiversity.

 ####Crossing Domains: Digital Collection Sharing Among Museums and Libraries at The International Center of Photography, NYC.
 April 2012
   Co-presenter with Dr. Laura Wexler, presenting the NEH Start-up Grant funded Yale Photogrammar Project.
 I discussed and demonstrated methods for geocoding large collections of text-based localities using various APIs and open source software.